eirikbakke/studycaster/Readme.txt

 * Recommended: Download a ZIP file distribution of the Javadoc for JDK 1.5, put it in the JDK directory, and point to it from the NetBeans "Java Platform" settings.
 This will enable context-sensitive Javadoc help.
-* To be able to compile the native windows libraries
+* To be able to compile the native Win32 libraries
   * Install MinGW and MSYS via mingw-get-inst (http://www.mingw.org/wiki/Getting_Started).
   * Register MinGW/MSYS as a tool collection in NetBeans